hpps-lab/HNP_DO_PF/README.md

 This repository contains the source code used in the study:

-**Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential** Shinji Sakane, Tomohiro Takaki
-Computational Materials Science (Accepted)
+"Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", S. Sakane, T. Takaki, Computational Materials Science (Accepted).

 This code implements a hybrid nonlinear preconditioning method that improves the numerical stability and accuracy of phase-field simulations using the double-obstacle (DO) potential, particularly under coarse interface resolution.
 The method combines nonlinear preconditioning models based on both double-obstacle and double-well (DW) potentials.